terabytes/myreads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* type `http://localhost:3000/` in your browser's address bar to navigate to the main page of the application

 ## What You're Getting
 ```bash